 Students are responsible for maintaining and updating current local, campus, and permanent addresses with the Registrar and, in the case of undergraduates, for regularly checking their college station unit box for mail.
-Students must maintain a current local address and phone number with the College.
+Students must maintain a current local address and phone number with the university.
 Mail sent to a student's address in the Registrar's records or to a campus box shall constitute proper notification for the purposes of the Handbook.
 Students are expected to maintain and regularly check their IT accounts, including e-mail, Banner and Blackboard.
-Periodically, the College will require students to verify the address and phone number on file.
+Periodically, the university will require students to verify the address and phone number on file.
 Failure to provide or verify an updated address and phone number may result in restriction of the student's access to information technology services and/or restriction of registration and transcript release.

 Discrimination and Harassment

-College policy prohibits discrimination based on race, sex/gender, religion, national origin, political belief, disability, Vietnam veteran status, age, and all other categories protected by the Commonwealth of Virginia or by federal law.
+University policy prohibits discrimination based on race, sex/gender, religion, national origin, political belief, disability, Vietnam veteran status, age, and all other categories protected by the Commonwealth of Virginia or by federal law.
 This policy applies to students, faculty and staff.
 Information for students about discrimination and harassment is available on the Compliance and Equity Office website.

 The following individuals also are available to receive complaints or to provide information regarding compliance with the discrimination policy: